Wavix/w-alerts/README.md

 - Compatibility with both aggregation-based and simple count-based Elasticsearch queries.
 - Dynamic rule management in development mode, allowing rules to be added or edited without restarting the application.
 - Operates without requiring a database, simplifying deployment and maintenance.
+- Status page HTML interface for visual monitoring of alerts and system status.

 ## Rule settings